Why the gender pay gap in the legal profession is structural and what you can do about it

 well as the compatibility of career and family.

-This change is supported by the fact that the legal sector is being forced by competitive pressure and the pressure of digitalization to professionalize processes and structures; and is finally making friends with the idea that it no longer has to do everything itself.
+This change is supported by the fact that the legal sector is being forced by competitive pressure and the pressure of digitalization to professionalize processes and structures.
+Only now it is finally making friends with the idea that it no longer has to do everything itself.
 As a result, law firms are increasingly establishing corporate structures such as HR departments and responsibilities for marketing and communications or management and filling them with (non-legal) experts.
 These, in turn, bring the self-image of modern industries of “diversity and inclusion” or “equal money for equal work” to the legal sector.

 who wants to promote women with programmes today discriminates against them